View Aristea Hupp's Obituary on SFGate.com and share memories

 May 1937 - April 12, 2020Aristea Hupp of Beaumont, California passed away on Easter Morning April 12, 2020.

 Aristea "Arie" Hupp was born in Mississippi in 1937.
-The beloved daughter of Corrine Mills Gat and John Demetrios Aristos Gat.
+The beloved daughter of Corrine Mills Gatsos and John Demetrios Aristos Gatsos.

 Arie leaves behind her son Paul Hupp, Beaumont CA, her daughter Leslie Ryder, Yountville CA (Jay Ryder) , two granddaughters- Savannah Ryder, San Francisco CA and Sierra Ryder, San Francisco CA. She was married for a brief time to Leonard Hupp, Salt Lake City , UT (deceased)

 Arie had 8 brothers and sisters.
-Alex Gat , Salt Lake City, UT (deceased), Olga Lulu Gat, Leaksville MS (deceased), Julia Brinkerhoff, Salt Lake City UT (deceased), Kally Worthern, Oakland, CA , Nicki Banyai, Salt Lake City, UT, Dorothy Lorange Hyrup, Medford, OR, John Gat, Antioch CA (deceased), and Ramona Gat, Salt Lake City UT (deceased).
+Alex Gatsos, Salt Lake City, UT (deceased), Olga Lulu Gatsos, Leaksville MS (deceased), Julia Brinkerhoff, Salt Lake City UT (deceased), Kally Worthern, Oakland, CA, Nicki Banyai, Salt Lake City, UT, Dorothy Lorange Hyrup, Medford, OR, John Gatsos, Antioch CA (deceased), and Ramona Gatsos, Salt Lake City UT (deceased).

 Arie also leaves behind many nieces and nephews, cousins and many many friends who love her dearly.